allakaushik/Heart-Disease-Prediction/README.md

-# Heart-Disease-Prediction

-# Heart Disease Prediction using Machine Learning
+# Heart Disease Prediction using ML

 Heart disease is a major cause of mortality worldwide.
-This project aims to utilize various machine learning algorithms to predict the presence of heart disease based on clinical parameters.
+This project aims to utilise various machine learning algorithms to predict the presence of heart disease based on clinical parameters.
 Early detection can lead to timely treatment and improved patient outcomes.

 ## 📌 Project Overview

-This project builds a classification model to predict whether a person has heart disease or not using a dataset of medical features.
-The goal is to analyze different machine learning algorithms and compare their performance.
+This project develops a classification model to predict whether a person has heart disease or not, utilising a dataset of medical features.
+The goal is to analyse different machine learning algorithms and compare their performance.

 ## 📂 Dataset

-The dataset contains several clinical features including:
+The dataset contains several clinical features, including:
 - Age, Sex
 - Chest Pain Type (`cp`)
 - Fasting Blood Sugar (`fbs`)